zooba/pymsbuild/README.md

 Note that subpackages _must_ be specified as a `Package` element, as the nesting of `Package` elements determines the destination path.
 Otherwise you will find all of your files flattened.
-Recursive wildcards, while partially supported, are not going to work!
+Recursive wildcards are supported, however, be aware that it is not always intuitive how the paths are going to be remapped.

 Also note that without a `source=` named argument, all source paths are relative to the configuration file.